 The COVIM survey was conducted as part of a student research project.
 Thus, there is no opportunity to obtain an ethics vote for the survey and to publish the obtained results.
 All participants’ data were collected anonymously.
 This means that they cannot be re-identified.
 Participants were informed about data protection guidelines and the disclosure of their data before participating in the study.
 Participant data were stored in a password-protected manner during the study so that only the researchers have access to the data.
 Due to anonymizing the personal data, subsequent deletion is no longer possible.
 In addition to the General Data Protection Regulation (GDPR), general human rights and the Charter of fundamental rights of the European Union were also respected when handling the data.
 To verify the age of the majority, the age of the participants was also requested at the beginning of the questionnaire.

 Results

+Descriptive statistics results

+Disposition and vaccination status

+We received 1,131 responses during the COVIM survey period; 303 of them were excluded due to incomplete data (i.e., finishing less than half of the survey).
+The final sample size of the current study was 828.
+823

+Flow chart

+Table 1: COVID-19 vaccination status